cmhouston/excl-mobile/README.md

 Titanium is designed to easily deploy and simulate projects for multiple platforms.

+### Android GenyMotion Emulator ###

+Titanium's built in android emulator is slow and has limited functionality.
+In order to avoid this issue the ExCL team chose to use the GenyMotion  emulator.
+Appcelerator provides an article regarding [Using GenyMotion with Titanium 3.2](http://www.appcelerator.com/blog/2013/12/using-genymotion-with-titanium-3-2/)

+#### Setting Up GenyMotion on a Mac ####

+There are a few more changes that need to be made in order to make GenyMotion compatible with a Mac.
+Follow these instructions for [How to Set Up GenyMotion on a Mac](docs/howToSetUpGenyMotionOnAMac.md)

 ### iOS Device Deployment ###

 To deploy to an iOS device refer to Appcelerator's documentation on [Deploying to iOS Devices](http://docs.appcelerator.com/titanium/3.0/#!/guide/Deploying_to_iOS_devices)